Home Page About Us News & Events Our Services Contact Us

 How to Use the Service

-There are several ways you can be involved in research: as a participant if you are being treated for a particular disease; as a healthy volunteer; as a relative or carer of a patient.
+There are several ways you can be involved in research: as a participant if you are being treated for a particular medical condition; as a healthy volunteer; as a relative or carer of a patient.
 If you are a member of staff, you may be part of a research team, or you may be asked to participate in a study about your role.

 For some studies you may need to attend extra visits.
 This will be explained to you.